yjwong/3dgol/README.md

  3. `make -jN`, where N is the number of parallel jobs

 When done, the resulting binaries should be found as `3dgol` and `3dgol_gui`.

+If you're on Ubuntu 14.10 or newer and have `libglfw3-dev` already installed on your system, you can use the system installed GLFW library by running `cmake -DUSE_SYSTEM_GLFW=ON` in step 2 instead.

 Running
 -------